Violent Crimes

 A violent crime is any act that involves aggression toward another or the threat of imminent bodily harm.
 These types of crimes are taken very seriously by prosecutors and judges who have a responsibility to protect the public.
 They involve charges ranging from misdemeanors to felonies and carry penalties such as jail or prison time, fines, probation, restitution, and restraining orders.

-Types of Violent Crimes in Virginia
+Common Types of Violent Crimes in Virginia

 Examples of violent crimes include: